 There are several treatment options for sleep apnea, including:

-- Continuous Positive Airway Pressure (CPAP): this is a machine that delivers a steady stream of air through a mask that you wear while you sleep.
-The air helps to keep your airway open, preventing it from collapsing and helping you to breathe more easily.
+- Continuous Positive Airway Pressure (CPAP): this machine delivers a steady stream of air through a mask you wear while you sleep.
+The air helps to keep your airway open, preventing it from collapsing and allowing you to breathe more easily.

-- Oral appliances: these are devices that you wear in your mouth, similar to a mouthguard, which help to keep your airway open by repositioning your jaw and tongue.
+- Oral appliances are devices you wear in your mouth, similar to a mouthguard, which helps keep your airway open by repositioning your jaw and tongue.

 - Surgery: in some cases, surgery may be recommended to help treat sleep apnea.
 Options include procedures to remove excess tissue from the airway, such as tonsillectomy or adenoidectomy, or procedures to reposition the jaw or tongue.